fish-shell/fish-shell/doc_src/cmds/dirs.rst

 See Also
 --------

-- the :ref:`cdh <cmd-cdh>` command, which provides a more intuitive way to navigate to recently visited directories.
+- the :doc:`cdh <cdh>` command, which provides a more intuitive way to navigate to recently visited directories.